samuelcolvin/grablib/README.md

 * add note on target at the beginning
 * decode json to an OrderedDict to maintain download order
 * add javascript/css concatination and compression
+* add domain options so "http://github..." is written once